+'''

 //Sample sizes

 5

 30

+0

 '''

-showing in the last case that sample sizes of zero are possible, which just means that no genes were sampled in a given deme at time zero.
-This additional empty deme may be used in a given evolutionary scenario, for instance as a source population for the currently sampled demes.
+shows that sample sizes of zero are possible, which just means that no genes were sampled in a given deme at time zero.
+This additional empty deme may be used in a given evolutionary scenario, for instance as a source (ghost) population for the currently sampled demes.